Aller au contenu

 A care team that respects military experience

 Our teams have been sensitized to the unique challenges faced by former military personnel.
 We act with respect, without judgment, and in complete confidentiality.
-Whether it's a chronic condition, a need for post-traumatic follow-up or assistance with loss of autonomy, we work closely with the family, caregivers and existing medical resources to ensure humane, rigorous and continuous care.
+Whether it's for a chronic condition, a need for post-traumatic follow-up or support in the loss of autonomy, we work in close collaboration with the family, caregivers and existing medical resources, to ensure humane, rigorous and continuous care.

 Course